The Weirdest Employee Training Videos That Have Leaked on YouTube

 - "If you can convince me this is shopping, I'll buy."

 - "If this phone call isn't from her lawyer, she's in trouble."

 - "We have two cashiers [colluding at the] same counter.
 I'm told that the one man didn't know what was going on.
 I was also told that he believes Botany 500 is a car race."

-To watch this entire 18-minute clip is to learn the "Dick Deal dance," to enjoy the unpredictable commentary of someone best described as the John Madden of stealing.
+To watch this entire 18-minute clip is to learn the "Dick Deal dance," to enjoy the unpredictable commentary of the John Madden of stealing.

 Tower Records: Difficult Situations

 First, pour one out for Tower.
 Then, skip to the end of the tape, where a blooper reel featuring Michael Scott's dad and a brief musical awaits.

 In the early 2000s, Game Crazy had the idea to stage one of its training videos like a big-league sporting event.
 Neat!
 It also had the idea to turn one of its employees into a sideline reporter whose vocab inexplicably included "hizzouse," "heezy," "boo-yah," "bomb diggity," and "crunk."
 Not neat.